 Finance to reduce net greenhouse gas (GHG) emissions and enhance resilience to climate impacts represents a critical enabling factor for the low carbon transition.
-Fundamental inequities in access to finance as well as its terms and conditions, and countries exposure to physical impacts of climate change overall result in a worsening outlook for a global just transition (high confidence).
+Fundamental inequities in access to finance as well as its terms and conditions, and countries' exposure to physical impacts of climate change overall result in a worsening outlook for a global just transition (high confidence).
 Decarbonising the economy requires global action to address fundamental economic inequities and overcome the climate investment trap that exists for many developing countries.
 For these countries the costs and risks of financing often represent a significant challenge for stakeholders at all levels.
 This challenge is exacerbated by these countries' general economic vulnerability and indebtedness.
-The rising public fiscal costs of mitigation, and of adapting to climate shocks, is affecting many countries and worsening public indebtedness and country credit ratings at a time when there were already significant stresses on public finances.
+The rising public fiscal costs of mitigation, and of adapting to climate shocks, are affecting many countries and worsening public indebtedness and country credit ratings at a time when there were already significant stresses on public finances.
 The COVID-19 pandemic has made these stresses worse and tightened public finances still further.
-Other major challenges for commercial climate finance include: the mismatch between capital and investment needs, home bias1 considerations, differences in risk perceptions for regions, as well as limited institutional capacity to ensure safeguards represent. {15.2, 15.6.3}

-Investors, central banks, and financial regulators are driving increased awareness of climate risk.
-This increased awareness can support climate policy development and implementation (high confidence).
-Climate-related financial risks arise from physical impacts of climate change (already relevant in the short term), and from a disorderly transition to a low carbon economy.
+Other major challenges for commercial climate finance include: the mismatch between capital and investment needs,1 home bias2 considerations, differences in risk perceptions for regions, as well as limited institutional capacity to ensure safeguards represent. {15.2, 15.6.3} impacts of climate change (already relevant in the short term), and from a disorderly transition to a low-carbon economy.
 Awareness of these risks is increasing leading also to concerns about financial stability.
 Financial regulators and institutions have responded with multiple regulatory and voluntary initiatives by to assess and address these risks.
 Yet despite these initiatives, climate-related financial risks remain greatly underestimated by financial institutions and markets limiting the capital reallocation needed for the low-carbon transition.
 Moreover, risks relating to national and international inequity - which act as a barrier to the transformation - are not yet reflected in decisions by the financial community.
 Stronger steering by regulators and policy makers has the potential to close this gap.
 Despite the increasing attention of investors to climate change, there is limited evidence that this attention has directly impacted emission reductions.
-This leaves high uncertainty, both near-term (2021-30) and longer-term (2021-50), on the feasibility of an alignment of financial flows with the Paris Agreement (high confidence). {15.2, 15.6}
+This leaves high uncertainty, both near-term (2021-30) and longerterm (2021-50), on the feasibility of an alignment of financial flows with the Paris Agreement (high confidence). {15.2, 15.6}